-5.0 Latex Warning
+Latex Warning

-- Any student who has a latex allergy will assume the responsibility of communicating the latex allergy (including previous reactions) to the program coordinator, lab instructor, and clinical instructors. - b.
-The program coordinator will inform the skills lab instructor and clinical instructor of the student's name and need for non-latex gloves. - c.
-The Department of Nursing will supply non-latex gloves for students known to have a latex allergy. - d.
-Latex-free materials are purchased for lab use when possible.
+- 1. Any student who has a latex allergy will assume the responsibility of communicating the latex allergy (including previous reactions) to the program coordinator, lab instructor, and clinical instructors. - 2.
+The program coordinator will inform the skills lab instructor and clinical instructor of the student's name. - 3.
+The Department of Nursing supplies non-latex gloves for student use and latex free materials when possible. - 4.
+It is highly recommended that students with an identified severe latex allergy bring an EpiPen with them to lab and clinicals.

-6.0 Needlestick/Injury/Emergency
+Needlestick/Injury/Emergency

-- a.
-Needles and syringes are only to be used in the presence of a faculty member, lab staff, or the lab instructor. - b.
+- 1. Needles and syringes are only to be used in the presence of a faculty member, lab staff, or the lab instructor. - 2.
 All sharps are for use only with models and gel pads.
-No human injection is allowed under any circumstance. - c.
-Sharps should be placed in the sharps container, without recapping, by the individual who uses them. - d.
-If a student or faculty member sticks themselves with a needle please document the information required using the Needle Stick Form. - e.
-In the event of an injury, the program coordinator and lab instructor must be notified immediately and the event shall be documented. - f.
+No human injection is allowed under any circumstance. - 3.
+Sharps should be placed in the sharps container, without recapping, by the individual who uses them. - 4.
+If a student or faculty member sticks themselves with a needle please document the information required using the Needle Stick Form. - 5.
+In the event of an injury, the program coordinator and lab instructor must be notified immediately and the event shall be documented. - 6.
 In the event of an emergency in the laboratory, please dial 911 and notify the program coordinator.

-7.0 Laboratory Material Usage
+Laboratory Material Usage

-- a.
-Students, staff, and faculty of the nursing department may borrow material from the laboratory at the discretion of the laboratory instructor. - b.
+- 1. Students, staff, and faculty of the nursing department may borrow material from the laboratory at the discretion of the laboratory instructor. - 2.
 Materials must be signed out when removed and signed in when returned using the "Laboratory Materials Sign-Out Sheet".
-Signout sheet are located in the mailbox of the laboratory instructor. - c.
+Sign-out sheet are located in the mailbox of the laboratory instructor. - 3.
 Materials must be returned clean and in good condition to their appropriate location.
-Students, staff, and faculty will be responsible for any broken or lost materials. - d.
+Students, staff, and faculty will be responsible for any broken or lost materials. - 4.
 Damaged or malfunctioning equipment will be reported to the lab instructor and office manager within 24 hours.
 If the issue is unable to be corrected, the program coordinator and Executive Director of Nursing will be notified.